brandur/sorg/content/drafts/api-paradigms.md

-As a service provider, it might be tempting to think that your choice of backend technology is going to make a big difference to your users.
-In my experience, as long as you meet a minimum bar of non-offensiveness, this is almost never the case (SOAP and OAuth 1 being two examples of technologies that don't).
+As a service provider, it might be tempting to think that your choice of backend technology is going to make a big difference to your users, but that's probably not the case.
+As long as you meet a minimum bar of non-offensiveness, this is almost never the case (SOAP and OAuth 1 being two examples of technologies that don't).

 As long as reasonable tools are available so that the developer experience (DX) in integrating is pretty good,